The Two Swords: Plot summary

 In The Two Swords, Obould's horde has pressed the Companions to the very gates of Mithral Hall, where Bruenor and his clan launch a desperate, last-ditch effort to push the orcs back.
 A desperate rescue attempt succeeds, with Drizzt and Innovindil rescuing the latter's pegasus, which Obould had captured and chained as a trophy, and Drizzt is unexpectedly reunited with the Companions that he long thought dead.
 The only major plot line to be tied up in this novel is the question of what Drizzt will do about his relationship with Catti-brie.

 Other than that, The Two Swords resolves a few minor plot threads.
 Drizzt and the surface elf Innovindil bring their quest for the captured pegasus to a conclusion.
 A few more characters meet their demise in this novel.
 Ultimately, the novel keeps the major plot lines active for future novels, and introduces several more.

 Reception

 The Two Swords reached No. 5 on The Washington Posts bestseller list for the week ending October 24, 2004.
-It debuted on The New York Times bestseller list at No. 4 and at No. 1 on The Wall Street Journal Bestseller List in early November.
-Patrick Bergeron II from fantasybookspot.com found The Two Swords predictable and expected key sequences such as the character Drizzt "finding out that his friends had not fallen at Shallows".
-However he still enjoyed the story and characterization.
+It debuted and peaked on The New York Times bestseller list at No. 4, and reached at No. 1 on The Wall Street Journal Bestseller List in early November after only two weeks, a record for its publisher Wizards of the Coast.
+Patrick Bergeron II from fantasybookspot.com found The Two Swords predictable, anticipating key sequences such as the character Drizzt "finding out that his friends had not fallen at Shallows."
+However, he still enjoyed the story and characterization.

-The Two Swords peaked at #4 on the New York Times Best Seller list in 2004.
-It reached the top of The Wall Street Journals hardcover bestseller list after only two weeks, a record for its publisher Wizards of the Coast.
-It also debuted at #4 on The New York Times's bestseller list, and #2 on Publishers Weekly bestseller list.